jocelynewalker/STA380/Final_Walker_Seth_Nesfeder_Choudhary.md

     ## Weighting          : term frequency (tf)

 After reading in the data, we pre-processed the text in the articles.
+This included:

 -   Converting all text to lowercase

--   Remove numbers
+-   Removing numbers

--   Remove punctuation
+-   Removing punctuation

--   Remove excess white space
+-   Removing excess white space

 After these four steps, we’re down to **2500 documents** with **32,669 terms.**

--   Remove stop and filler words, based on the “basic English” stop words
+-   Removing stop and filler words, based on the “basic English” stop words

 After removing filler words, we’re down to **32,570 terms.**

--   Removed words that have count 0 in &gt; 99% of documents
+-   Removing words that have count = 0 in &gt; 99% of documents

-Thus cuts the long tail significantly to only **3393 terms.**
+This cuts the long tail significantly to only **3393 terms.**

 -   Finally, we converted the raw counts of words in each document to TF-IDF weights.

-**Then, we replicated the same process to read in the 50 testing articles for the authors.
-There are 3448 terms in the testing data, compared to only 3393 terms in the training data.**
+**Then, we replicated the same process to read in the 50 testing articles for the 50 authors.
+There are 3448 terms in the testing data, compared to only 3393 terms in the training data.
+We must consider how to treat these “new” words.**

     ## <<DocumentTermMatrix (documents: 2500, terms: 33472)>>
     ## Non-/sparse entries: 628611/83051389